chinchuharris/fall2020/week05.md

     * Create a scatterplot of the class distribution for the first two eigenvectors.
     * Contrast your results with Raschka analysis of the Wine dataset in Chapter 3.
     * Discuss the dimensionality of dataset.

+We'll discuss solutions in class.
+Late submissions will be accepted, and they'll be marked late.
+For the best possible ggrade, a good strategy is to submit what's you've done before class then, if necessary, submit a corrected version after class.

 ## Reading